 CANADA FX DEBT-C$ hits session high after U.S., Canada data

-TORONTO, Oct 15 (Reuters) - The Canadian dollar touched a session high against the U.S. dollar on Friday after the release of weaker than expected US inflation data and stronger than expected domestic factory sales figures.
+TORONTO, Sept 14 (Reuters) - The Canadian dollar touched a session high against the U.S. currency on Tuesday after stronger-than-expected U.S. retail sales data, which further eased fears of a double-dip recession.

+Government data showed sales at U.S. retailers increased more than expected in August, notching their largest gain in five months on strong receipts at gasoline stations and clothing outlets.
+[ID:nN13206701]

+Separately, a report showed Canada's industrial capacity use rose in the second quarter of 2010, the fourth consecutive increase, thanks to strength in both the manufacturing and non-manufacturing sectors.
+[ID:nN14247776]

 © Thomson Reuters 2016 All rights reserved.